OISTE/repository/OWGTMCPS.md

 ### 4.6.6  Publication of the renewal certificate by the CA

-The CAs operating under the OGTM publish all issued certificates as specified in section 2 of this document.
+The CAs operating under the OWGTM publish all issued certificates as specified in section 2 of this document.

 ### 4.6.7  Notification of certificate issuance by the CA to other entities